Storm Leslie downgraded on path toward Bermuda

 Some of the island's hotels have advised guests to consider leaving early before the worst of the storm is felt.

-The Miami-based National Hurricane Center said Leslie was about 390 miles (630 km) south-southeast of Bermuda moving in a northerly direction at 5 miles per hour (7 kph), with maximum sustained winds of 65 miles per hour (100 kph).
+The Miami-based National Hurricane Center said Leslie was about 390 miles south-southeast of Bermuda moving in a northerly direction at 5 miles per hour, with maximum sustained winds of 65 miles per hour.
 Before being downgraded to tropical storm status, Leslie had spent two days as a Category 1 hurricane over the Atlantic.

 Southeasterly swells have been generating hazardous surf and rip currents in Bermuda's waters since Wednesday.